Digests

 Primary Holding

-A will cannot be admitted to probate if its attestation clause fails to state the number of pages and the discrepancy between the number of pages stated in the acknowledgment and the actual number of pages cannot be resolved by merely examining the will itself, thereby precluding the application of the substantial compliance rule.
+A will is invalid if its attestation clause totally omits the number of pages used, and a discrepancy between the stated number of pages in the acknowledgment and the actual number of pages cannot be remedied by substantial compliance under Art.
+809 if it requires extrinsic evidence to explain.

 Background